ReflectsLight/quran-json/README.md

 the content that quran-json downloads:

   * https://searchtruth.com for the original Arabic.
-  * https://quran.com for the English, Portuguese, and Farsi translations.
+  * https://quran.com for the English, Farsi, Portuguese, Dutch and French translations.

 ## License